andrewmilson/ecfft/README.md

-> **Warning**
-> this code is a work in progress 👷‍♂️🚧.
-All the algorithms work so please try it out and provide feedback.
-If it addresses a use-case that is important to you please open an issue to discuss it or get in touch [andrew.j.milson@gmail.com](mailto:andrew.j.milson@gmail.com)

 # ECFFT

 This library enables fast polynomial arithmetic over any prime field by implementing all the algorithms outlined in [Elliptic Curve Fast Fourier Transform (ECFFT) Part I](https://arxiv.org/pdf/2107.08473.pdf).
 The implemented algorithms are: